Molhamhaj/ProjectFinal/MFP/ReadMe.md

 Fullstack website using Django and Frontend (recommendation use the first option )

-1) if u are using the docker image:
+1)If u are using the docker image:

-	1)make sure you have Docker desktop and docker hub account 2)use the docker-compose-final.yml -----> command in pwershell "docker-compose -f docker-compose-final.yml up -d" .
+	1)Make sure you have Docker desktop and docker hub account 2)Use the docker-compose-final.yml -----> command in pwershell "docker-compose -f docker-compose-final.yml up -d" .
-	3)spouse to be the right credentials ,but anway make sure the credentials in the settings.py for Database are correct as in docker-compose.
+	3)Spouse to be the right credentials ,but anway make sure the credentials in the settings.py for Database are correct as in docker-compose.

-2)if u are bulding a container from scratch:
+2)If u are bulding a container from scratch:

 	1)Make sure you have Docker and Docker-Compose install on your machine.
 	2)Navigate to the project directory
 	3)Open command line [ if you are in windows ] or Terminal [ if you are in Mac or Linux ] inside the project directory 4)Run : `docker-compose -f docker-compose.yml up -d` (this is not the same file as previous method).
-	5That should automatically build all containers and run them in background
+	5)That should automatically build all containers and run them in background
 		## what docker-compose will do
 			- Build MYSQL container
 			- Build Django Backend